 Gilsland was a busy, busy place but such fun.
 Much of the hard work and developments were done on a Sunday when friends and family were drafted in to do whatever was required with the promise of a slap up Sunday Roast put on by Granny – her gravy was legendary!

 In 1990 Granny and Grandpa retired to a house by the sea and Bill, grandpa’s eldest son and his wife, Anna, took over.
 Granny was happy to retire, enjoying the views and trying to spend more time painting but Grandpa loved his involvement in the site and visited Gilsland daily, walking round, telling everyone how things should be done!
 Caravans had changed beyond recognition now with central heating, double glazing not to mention their own bathrooms.
 With so many changes it was now evident that the old site needed upgrading.
 Bill and Grandpa put plans afoot to expand and develop a new static caravan park with all the modern day facilities.
-This was completed in 2002 and both sites ran alongside each other until 2012 when also and after running the site for 23 years, Bill and Anna decided it is their time to retire.
+This was completed in 2002 and both sites ran alongside each other until 2012 when, after running the site for 23 years, Bill and Anna decided it is their time to retire.